 Unique African Studies Master's At FIU Faces Two Threats: Stubbornly Low Enrollment — And COVID-19

-A group of seven students sit surrounded by floor-to-ceiling windows, the afternoon sunlight illuminating a darker discussion about a 1937 massacre that left thousands of Haitians dead along the country’s border with the Dominican Republic.
+Seven students sit surrounded by floor-to-ceiling windows, the afternoon sunlight illuminating a darker discussion about a 1937 massacre that left thousands of Haitians dead along the country’s border with the Dominican Republic.

 You turn to WLRN for reporting you can trust and stories that move our South Florida community forward.
 Your support makes it possible.
 Please donate now.
 Thank you.